21600WJK9529/nodejs/README.md

 # nodejs

-In IDE terminal navigate to handEvaluator. ('cd handEvaluator') Tests can be run with 'npm test' in terminal.
+In IDE terminal navigate to handEvaluator. ('cd handEvaluator') <br />
+Tests can be run with 'npm test' in terminal. <br />
-*Node modules included so shouldnt need to npm i.
+*Node modules included so shouldnt need to npm i. <br />
+*There are console logs in handEvaluator.js to see what is happening, they are commented out currently.<br />
+*Tests setup using Jest.